 vardemuseerne and tinker join forces again for refugee museum flugt

 What does it mean to be a refugee and what it is like to stand on the other side as the recipient country?
 Tinker imagineers dives into this issue with FLUGT – Refugee Museum of Denmark, because our design agency has been selected for this meaningful new project.
 The museum will be built in the remnants of Denmark's largest refugee camp, in the woods outside Oksbøl, where 35,000 German refugees formed Denmark's fifth largest city for five years following World War II.
-The plan is for the museum to open by the autumn of 2022.
+The plan is for the museum to open by the summer of 2022.

 Vardemuseerne’s Museum Director Claus Kjeld Jensen, is looking forward to the collaboration: ‘For the last four months, the competition between three of the world’s leading design agencies was intense, as we had to choose the right one for making the exhibitions for FLUGT – Refugee museum of Denmark.
 Our expectations for the new museum are sky high, and we want the museum to explore new ways of telling highly topical and sensitive stories.
 The process of choosing the right design agency has been – as we expected – tough and eye-opening.
 My expectations for the museum have been raised even higher by the project presented by Tinker imagineers.
 Together, the teams of Tinker and Vardemuseerne will create a fantastic museum.’